Causes of mental disorders: Injury and brain defects

 Any damage to the brain can cause a mental disorder.
 The brain is the control system for the nervous system and the rest of the body.
 Without it, the body cannot function properly.

 Increased mood swings, insane behavior, and substance abuse disorders are traumatic brain injury (TBI) examples.
-Findings on the relationship between TBI severity and prevalence of subsequent psychiatric disorders have been inconsistent, and occurrence relates to prior mental health problems.
-Direct neurophysiological effects in a complex interaction with personality, attitude, and social influences.
+Findings on the relationship between TBI severity and prevalence of subsequent psychiatric disorders have been inconsistent, and occurrence relates to prior mental health problems and direct neurophysiological effects in a complex interaction with personality, attitude, and social influences.

 Head trauma classifies as either open or closed head injury.
 In open head injury, the skull is punctured and the brain tissue is demolished.
 Closed head injury is more common, the skull is not punctured because there is an impact of the brain against the skull that creates permanent structural damage (subdural hematoma).
 With both types, symptoms may disappear or persist over time.
 Typically the longer the length of time spent unconscious and the length of post-traumatic amnesia the worse the prognosis for the individual.
 The cognitive residual symptoms of head trauma are associated with the type of injury (either an open head injury or closed head injury) and the amount of tissue destroyed.
 Closed injury head trauma symptoms include; Deficits in abstract reasoning ability, judgment, memory, and marked personality changes.
 Open injury head trauma symptoms tend to be the experience of classic neuropsychological syndromes like aphasia, visual-spatial disorders, and types of memory or perceptual disorders.

 Brain tumors are classified as either malignant and benign, and as intrinsic (directly infiltrate the parenchyma of the brain) or extrinsic (grows on the external surface of the brain and produces symptoms as a result of pressure on the brain tissue).
 Progressive cognitive changes associated with brain tumors may include confusion, poor comprehension, and even dementia.
 Symptoms tend to depend on the location of the tumor in the brain.
 For example, tumors on the frontal lobe tend to be associated with the sign of impairment of judgment, apathy, and loss of the ability to regulate/modulate behavior.

 Findings have indicated abnormal functioning of brainstem structures in individuals with mental disorders such as schizophrenia, and other disorders that have to do with impairments in maintaining sustained attention.
 Some abnormalities in the average size or shape of some regions of the brain have been found in some disorders, reflecting genes and experiences.
 Studies of schizophrenia have tended to find enlarged ventricles and sometimes reduced volume of the cerebrum and hippocampus, while studies of (psychotic) bipolar disorder have sometimes found increased amygdala volume.
 Findings differ over whether volumetric abnormalities are risk factors or are only found alongside the course of mental health problems, possibly reflecting neurocognitive or emotional stress processes and medication use or substance use.
 Some studies have also found reduced hippocampal volumes in major depression, possibly worsening with time depressed.